eduNEXT/picasso/docs/configurations.rst

 Secrets are the sensitive data that you can set to customize the behavior of the Picasso workflow.
 The following secrets are available:

+* ``SSH_PRIVATE_KEY (required)``: The private SSH key that will be used to clone private repositories, including the ``STRAIN_REPOSITORY`` and all private requirements for the Open edX images.
+Therefore, this key should have read access to all the repositories that are required to build the images.
-* ``DOCKERHUB_USERNAME (required)``: The username of the Docker Hub account where the images will be pushed.
+* ``DOCKERHUB_USERNAME (optional)``: The username of the Docker Hub account where the images will be pushed.
 By default, the images are pushed to a ``docker.io`` registry using this username.
-* ``DOCKERHUB_PASSWORD (required)``: The password of the Docker Hub account where the images will be pushed.
+* ``DOCKERHUB_PASSWORD (optional)``: The password of the Docker Hub account where the images will be pushed.
 This password is used to authenticate the Docker client when pushing the images.
-* ``SSH_PRIVATE_KEY (required)``: The private SSH key that will be used to clone private repositories, including the ``STRAIN_REPOSITORY`` and all private requirements for the Open edX images.
-Therefore, this key should have read access to all the repositories that are required to build the images.
+* ``AWS_ACCESS_KEY_ID (optional)``: The access key ID of the AWS account where the images will be pushed.
+This key is used to authenticate the AWS client when pushing the images to the ECR registry.
+* ``AWS_SECRET_ACCESS_KEY (optional)``: The secret access key of the AWS account where the images will be pushed.
+This key is used to authenticate the AWS client when pushing the images to the ECR registry.
+* ``AWS_REGION (optional)``: The region of the AWS account where the images will be pushed.
+This region is used to determine the ECR registry URL where the images will be pushed.

-These variables should be set in the Github Actions repository's secrets settings.
+These variables are mainly used to authenticate with some services like Docker Hub, AWS or GitHub.
+They should be set in the Github Actions repository's secrets settings.
 For more information on how to set secrets in Github, please refer to the `Using secrets in GitHub Actions`_ documentation.

+To correctly use Docker Hub or AWS registries to push images, you should set the corresponding configuration in your ``config.yml`` file.
+For more information on how to configure the Docker Hub or AWS registries in the ``config.yml`` file, please refer to the `Configuring Docker Registries <configuring_docker_registries>`_ documentation.

 .. _`Using secrets in GitHub Actions`: https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions